kbelkna/Project3/entertainment.md

 After comparing all the 4 models fit throughout this analysis, the best model was chosen based on the RMSE value, such that the model with minimum RMSE is the “winner”.
-Therefore, the best model is Random Forest based on RMSE metric.
-The RMSE, R2 (coefficient of Determination), and MAE metrics for all 4 models can be seen in the table above.
+Therefore, the best model is **Random Forest** based on RMSE metric.
+The RMSE, coefficient of determination, and MAE metrics for all 4 models can be seen in the table above.

+## Reference List

+K. Fernandes, P. Vinagre and P. Cortez.
+A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
+Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.